 She was transported to Erlanger hospital, but Moore said she was being airlifted to the Joseph M. Still Burn Center in Augusta, Ga.

-No further details on the woman’s identity or condition are known at this time.
+No further details were available on the woman's identity or condition.